fedighanmi/Tree_Survival_Project/README.md

 ## Usage

-After installing, you can import it in your python file or jupyter notebook.
-There is an example notebook in this repoitory that you can use as a guideline of what you can do.
+After installing, you can import it in your Python file or Jupyter notebook.
+There is an example notebook in this repository that you can use as a guideline.
 For detailed information about all functions and features, refer to the documentation.

 ## Requirements
 To use our package, you need to have [Python 3.8](https://www.python.org/downloads/) or above in your machine.